 The flaps close with an almighty bang as the sack goes through.
 This allows the miller, who will normally be on the ground floor, to tell how far up the mill the sack has progressed.
 After the third bang he knows that it has reached the top floor and he can let go of his control cord safe in the knowledge that there is a floor in place for it to settle on.
 Four bangs on the other hand mean that he's broken something.

 At some time in the past there was an independent mini-mill on this floor although only its bedstone remained, in-situ, when the conservation work started.
-As there was nothing left to damage the Trust felt safe in commissioning their millwright to produce his interpretation of what this miniature mill might have looked like, and that is what we see here.
+As there was nothing left to damage it was considered acceptable to commission the millwright in charge of the works to produce his own interpretation of what this miniature mill might have looked like, and that is what we see here.
 It has been beautifully produced and follows the style of the timberwork found elsewhere in the mill.
 It is fitted with German lava stones which suggests that it was originally for milling barley but it has now been used a couple of times for milling grain.
 However, the quality of the meal it produces is such that one can see why flour dressers were so important.